Inductive Subgraph Embedding for Link Prediction: Abstract

 \section{Abstract}

-Graph representation learning (GRL) has emerged as a powerful technique for solving graph analytics tasks.
-It can effectively convert discrete graph data into a low-dimensional space where the graph structural information and graph properties are maximumly preserved.
-While there is rich literature on node and whole-graph representation learning, GRL for link is relatively less studied and less understood.
-One common practice in previous works is to generate link representations by directly aggregating the representations of their incident nodes, which is not capable of capturing effective link features.
-Moreover, common GRL methods usually rely on full-graph training, suffering from poor scalability and high resource consumption on large-scale graphs.
-In this paper, we design Subgraph Contrastive Link Representation Learning (SCLRL) --- a self-supervised link embedding framework, which utilizes the strong correlation between central links and their neighborhood subgraphs to characterize links.
-We extract the ``link-centric induced subgraphs'' as input, with a subgraph-level contrastive discrimination as pretext task, to learn the intrinsic and structural link features via subgraph mini-batch training.
-Extensive experiments conducted on five datasets demonstrate that SCLRL has significant performance advantages in link representation learning on benchmark datasets and prominent efficiency advantages in terms of training speed and memory consumption on large-scale graphs, when compared with existing link representation learning methods.
+Link prediction, which aims to infer missing edges or predict future edges based on currently observed graph connections, has emerged as a powerful technique for diverse applications such as recommendation, relation completion, etc. While there is rich literature on link prediction based on node representation learning, direct link embedding is relatively less studied and less understood.
+One common practice in previous work characterizes a link by manipulate the embeddings of its incident node pairs, which is not capable of capturing effective link features.
+Moreover, common link prediction methods such as random walks and graph auto-encoder usually rely on full-graph training, suffering from poor scalability and high resource consumption on large-scale graphs.
+In this paper, we propose Inductive Subgraph Embedding for Link Prediciton (SE4LP) --- an end-to-end scalable representation learning framework for link prediction, which utilizes the strong correlation between central links and their neighborhood subgraphs to characterize links.
+We sample the ``link-centric induced subgraphs'' as input, with a subgraph-level contrastive discrimination as pretext task, to learn the intrinsic and structural link features via subgraph classification.
+Extensive experiments on five datasets demonstrate that SE4LP has significant superiority in link prediction in terms of performance and scalability, when compared with state-of-the-art methods.
+Moreover, further analysis demonstrate that introducing self-supervision in link prediction can significantly reduce the dependence on training data and improve the generalization and scalability of model.
+The source code will be available online.